 Let us compare the rectum to a sock.
 If you support the sock with one hand on either side of the top open end, then it is easy to put your foot into it and slide it all the way inside.
 If, however, the sock is lying on the floor not supported or held in place, then it will be very hard to put your foot into it, much less get your foot all of the way in.
 The same is true of the rectum.
 The hands supporting the sock are represented by the attachments of the top of the rectum to the backbone.

 Knowing this, you can predict the complaints that people with rectal descent have.
 If they don't have colonic inertia, they will have the usual amounts of stool getting down to the rectum daily.
 They will feel the urge to move their bowels; but, even with straining, the rectum will not empty.
 This differs from someone with colonic inertia.
 Someone with colonic inertia may not feel the need to move his bowels for a week or more at a time.
 Someone with rectal descent without colonic inertia will feel the need to move his bowels every day.

-It takes people with rectal descent a long time to move their bowels.
-They may try to move their bowels several times before they are able to.
+Patients with rectal descent take a long time to have a bowel movement.
 Even after they move their bowels, it may feel as if their rectum is still not empty.

 They may feel as if their rectum is dropping out of their pelvis.
 They may feel a weight down on the bottom of their pelvis.
 A woman may feel a mass pushing against her vagina.

 People with rectal descent have difficulty emptying their rectum.
 They must strain to move their bowels.
 They may have to put their fingers into their rectum or (in the case of a woman) vagina, or push on their pelvic area, to get their bowels to move.

 When we operate on people with rectal descent we sometimes see that the rectum has fallen down into the pelvis and is just lying flat on the floor of the pelvis.